edwardsmoses/edwardsmoses.com/_data/blog/2023-05-10-guide-to-integrating-stripe-with-remix.md

 ```

 And voila, we have the Payment form rendered on the page, and the user can input their Card details.

-And at the final step of this process, we want to handle the form submission, and then pass the payment details to Stripe to confirm the payment.
+And as the final step of this process, we want to handle the form submission, and then pass the payment details to Stripe to confirm the payment.

 ```tsx